 On February 13, 1565 Spanish explorers led by Miguel López de Legazpi arrived at Cebu to become the first Europeans to reach the Philippines having departed departed Mexico the previous year.
 After establishing themselves, Filipinos reported rich resources to the north.
 In 1570, Legazpi dispatched two of his commanders: Martín de Goiti and Juan de Salcedo to explore northward to Luzon.

-Cebu and Bohol were part of the 8th Military District of the Philippine Army.
-Based at Cebu was the USAFFE 81st Division.
+During the prewar period, Cebu and Bohol were part of the Philippine Army 8th Military District.
+Also, the USAFFE 81st Division was based at Cebu.

 A force led by Harry Fenton (American radio DJ on KZRC) and James Cushing (American mining engineer).
 Civilian volunteer guards assisted the group, and they succeeded in attacking Babag in Cebu City on February 23, 1943.
 By 1944, his group had absorbed other groups and was known as "Cebu Area Command", headquartered in the mountains at Tabunan.
 Acknowledged by SWPA HQ and designated "8th Military District" and Cushing given the rank of Lt Colonel.

 In early April 1944, Filipino guerrillas captured Vice Admiral Fukodomei and the "Koga Papers".
 Later in the war, guerrillas even gained control of the southern part of Cebu before the Americans arrived.
 During the war, Cebu guerrillas reportedly killed more Japanese than in any other part of the Philippines.
 In Toledo especially, Filipino guerrillas resisted strongly and inflicted many casualties on the occupiers.